NicoJanE/WSL-Development-Stack-GLFW-Skia-CPP-Template/Howtos/setup_win.md

 ### Built Skia library

 1. First Build the ***depot_tools***. depot_tools is a collection of scripts/tools used to manage large Google Git projects
-   - In your project folder Navigate, with your Power-Shell CLI, to the folder: **.\dependencies\win** or create it, if it does not exists
+   - In your project folder Navigate, with your Power-Shell CLI, to the folder: **.\dependencies\win** or create it, if it does not exist
    - Clone the git repository:
      <pre class="nje-cmd-one-line-sm-indent1">git clone https://chromium.googlesource.com/chromium/tools/depot_tools.git </pre>